-Royal Gorge: It is recommended that the Royal Gorge (Section 5) not be run at flows over 3200 cfs at the Parkdale gage as read at 7:00 am for full day or morning trips and at 12:00 noon for afternoon Royal Gorge trips.
+Royal Gorge: It is recommended that the Royal Gorge (Section 5) not be run at flows over 3200 cfs at the Parkdale gauge as read at 7:00 am for full-day or morning trips and at 12:00 noon for afternoon Royal Gorge trips.

 The definition of an Advisement is based on the following Regulation:

 #217 – RIVER USE RESTRICTIONS